spine-examples/server-quickstart/README.md

-# server-template
+# Spine-powered Server: Quickstart
-A quickstart template of a server-side application powered by Spine.
+A simple example of server application in Spine to get you started.

 ## Prerequisites